vkobel/unfolding-protons/content/blog/create-full-ethereum-keypair-and-address.md

 5. that the keccak-256sum -x of it (last 20 bytes)

+Use pyopenssl to gen the priv and pub (done with https://pypi.python.org/pypi/ecdsa successfully) Use pysha3 for the keccak256 hash (https://pypi.python.org/pypi/pysha3)

 openssl ecparam -name secp256k1 -genkey -noout |
 openssl ec -text -noout 2> /dev/null | grep priv:$ -A 3 | tail -n +2 | tr -d '\n :'